Pre-Winter Checklists for Home Owners

 - Avoiding Condensation Problems (PDF)

 Snow and snowstorms can be dangerous for homes even with the right preparation.
 Heavy snowfalls can, for instance, cause damage to a house's roof.
 Loss of electricity during storms will shut down a home's heating system completely and leave the household in darkness.
 However, there are ways in which homeowners can reduce the risk of damage caused by snow during the winter season.
 Trimming trees to remove tree branches that can potentially damage power lines is one action to take before winter arrives.
 Having an ample backup supply of wood for the fireplace as well as batteries for flashlights can help keep the house warm and provide lighting in the event that the power goes out.
 Every family should have an emergency survival kit that includes changes of clothes, bottled water, medicine, non-perishable food, working flashlights, and a reserve supply of batteries.
 Ultimately, it may be necessary to evacuate the home in the event of a severe snowstorm or blizzard.
-To prepare for this, the family should have a car that's properly maintained and, prior to the onset of the winter season, a designated safe place to evacuate to in case of an emergency.
+To prepare for this, the family should have a car that's properly maintained and stored in a garage or carport, prior to the onset of the winter season, a designated safe place to evacuate to in case of an emergency.